Zuzi Zu

-Zumreta Midžić, known by her stage name Zuzi Zu, is a popular Bosnian artist: singer, musician and songwriter.
+Zumreta Midžić, known by her stage name Zuzi Zu, is a popular Bosnian singer, musician and songwriter.
 She performs various music genres from pop-rock to Bosnian folk - sevdalinka and Gypsy music.
 She was born in Velika Kladuša, Bosnia and Herzegovina and for many years she was living and working in Sarajevo.

 Biography

 Zuzi Zu developed two parallel and separated : one was in economics and the other was in music.

 She graduated with Bachelor of Economics, from University of Sarajevo's Faculty of Economics.
 After the graduation she found employment in Government of Socialistic Republic of Bosnia and Herzegovina – Department for planning of economic development as an adviser for tourism and trade.

 She is continued her academic career and she granted at The Institute of Social Studies in The Hague, Netherlands.

 At the same time she was studying economics, she also attended Sarajevo's Secondary Music School – Department of solo singing.
 She was also a member of the Choir of Radio Television of Sarajevo.
 Maestro Julio Marić, conductor of the Choir, selected her to sing backing vocals for the Festival "Vaš Šlager Sezone" in 1976 when songwriter Kemal Monteno won it with the famous song "Sarajevo, ljubavi moja".

 After that she participated as a backing vocalist, alongside young singer Gordana Ivandić in the Great Yugoslav Tour of "Indexi" and Zdravko Čolić.
 Later these two ladies formed disco duo "Rock Hotel" and released single "Disco/Blue jeans".
 After disintegration of "Rok Hotel" this duo joined male singer Mirza Alijagić and formed disco group "Mirzino jato".
 The period from 1979 to 1982, while she was a member of the group, was marked with some of the greatest Yugoslav disco hits such as "Apsolutno tvoj", "Normalna stvar", "Charter Flight" etc.